hansreier/techreier/eDrops/src/main/resources/static/markdown/about/website_en.md

 We solved the destruction of the ozon layer created by technology with technology, but can we solve this even more complex problem by just using technology?
 I think not.
 I do not have the answer.
 You can not focus on climate change alone.
-This is the main mistake done by politicans, techocrats and technologists.
+This is the main mistake done by politicians, technocrats and technologists.
 A new green industry is created to solve global warming, but not without enormous resource usage and nature destruction.
 Refer to articles on this website discussing this.